iansltx/BusinessDays/README.md

 ```

 For more information on filter arguments etc., take a look at the source.
 All methods and classes have docblocks.
+The
+callable-based syntax of skipWhen() allows for arbitrarily complex definitions of whether a date should be skipped, as
+can be seen in more complex filters like isEasterMonday.

 ## Testing